-She presently writes novels, plays, and screenplays, and was a resident in screenwriting at the MacDowell Colony of the Arts in 2003.
-Seven of her plays have received twelve productions in Manhattan, New Jersey, Santa Cruz and San Diego, California, Charles Town, West Virginia and Canton, Michigan.
+She is also a screenwriter and playwright.
+She was a resident in screenwriting at the MacDowell Colony of the Arts in 2003.
+Seven of her plays have received twelve productions in Manhattan, New Jersey, Santa Cruz and San Diego, California, Charles Town, West Virginia, and Canton, Michigan.
 Two have been produced as podcasts by Missing Links, a division of Between Acts, and several have received staged readings.
 Her ten-minute play Paul Newman Hops the Amtrak Auto-Train was a winner in 2006 of the ETC playwriting contests of Naples (FL) Players at Sugden Community Theatre and was read over radio station WGCU-FM in Fort Myers.
 Her one-act play Closings was the Silver Medalist at the 2017 New Voice Play Festival at the Old Opera House Theatre Company and Arts Centre in Charles Town, West Virginia.

 An acknowledged international expert on destructive cults for over thirty years, Ms. Rudin is the Founding Director of the International Cult Education Program, a preventive-education outreach of the International Cultic Studies Association.
 She has written widely about cults and psychological manipulation, appeared at conferences and panel discussions, and lectured on these topics throughout the U.S. and in Canada and Poland.
 Ms. Rudin has been cited as a cult expert in such publications as The New York Times,Newsweek, The Washington Post, The Philadelphia Enquirer, The Los Angeles Times, Modern Maturity, The Chicago Sun Times, The Portland Oregonian, The Austin-American Statesman, and Woman’s Day.